electricimp/BluetoothBlinkUp/README.md

 The easiest approach to dealing with this is to disable then re-enable Bluetooth on your Apple device &mdash; try switching to Airplane mode and then back again.
 You may also need to power-cycle the device.

 ## Release Notes ##
+- 1.3.2
+    - Updated library version of btleblinkup.device.lib.nut to 2.0.1:
+        -
 - 1.3.1
     - Update dependencies:
         - JQuery -> 3.4.1